Complex Field Formulation of the Quantum Estimation Theory: Preliminary results

-The QCRI \eref{QCRB} is very useful to study systems with few parameters.
-However, for systems with many parameters, it is more appropriate to work with a different figure of merit rather than the covariance matrix.
-An important figure of merit is the weighted mean squared error for an unbiased estimator $t$, which for the real variable $\bar t$ is defined by
+The QCRI \eqref{QCRB} is very useful for studying systems with few parameters.
+However, for systems with many parameters, it is more appropriate to work with a different figure of merit rather than with the covariance matrix.
+An important merit figure is the weighted mean squared error (WMSE).
+Consider that the estimator $\bar{t}$ is unbiased, that is, its expected value is in agreement with the parameter $\bar\theta=\bar\mu_{\bar\theta}$.
+In this case, the covariance matrix becomes the mean square error matrix (MSEM)